 The river channel consists of glacial till covered by a thick layer of fine sand that is constantly being shifted to and fro by the variable current.
 At lower levels, usually in mid-summer, many sand bars surface creating lots of natural beaches – great for wading and swimming as a refreshing break from paddling on a summer canoe trip.

-The trip starts about 50 km south of Saskatoon and ends at the Berry Barn, about 20 km from the City.
+The trip starts about 50 km south of Saskatoon and ends at the Meewasin Valley Fred Heal canoe launch, about 18 km from the City.
 We travel downstream to a wilderness riverbank campsite that has access to hiking trails in a unique wildlife refuge.
 Our overnight camp is completely self-sufficient; all the food and equipment needed to make a comfortable camp, including drinking water, is carried with us in our canoes.
 The intent of the program is to introduce people to camping and paddling in a relaxing and enjoyable format in addition to getting acquainted with the attractions of a marvellous prairie waterway on the City’s doorstep.

 |Duration:||2 days, 1 night|

 Custom departure dates for groups can be arranged.

 |Geographic Area:||South Saskatchewan River – South of Saskatoon, Saskatchewan, Canada|

 |Paddling Venue:||River flatwater with mild to moderate current|

 |Adventure Rating:||Novice – being reasonably fit will enhance your enjoyment of paddling and portaging (short portage from launch area to river)|